oconnorian3/recipesforu/README.md

 A white background (#FFF) for all pages and posts was chosen throughout the site.
 A white background allows the images to standout which is the intention here.

-The colour (#d62b70) was used for most (not all) other areas of the site as this colour is the main colour used in the logo and using this colour throughout helps tie the design of the site in together.
+The colour (#d62b70) was used for most other areas of the site as this colour is the main colour used in the logo and using this colour throughout helps tie the design of the site in together.

 ![](images/colour_displayed_in_readme.png)

 **Fonts**

-The Google Font *Frank Ruhl Libre* was used for most of the headings and Seri as a backup font.
+The Google Font *Frank Ruhl Libre* was used for most of the headings and Serif as a backup font.

 **Images and Logos/Icons**